Episode Summary

 Janna Gonwa

-Dr. Janna Gonwa is an Assistant Professor of Theology at Gannon University and the director of Gannon’s theology program.
+Janna Gonwa is Assistant Professor of Theology at Gannon University and Director of Gannon’s theology program.
 She co-chairs the Open and Relational Theologies Program Unit of the American Academy of Religion.
 She holds a Ph.D. in Religious Studies from Yale University, an M.A. in Theology from the University of Chicago, and an M.A. in Philosophy from Tufts University.
+Gonwa was a doctoral fellow at the Yale Center for Faith & Culture.

 Angela Williams Gorrell

-Rev. Dr. Angela Williams Gorrell is an author, speaker, and consultant.
-Dr. Gorrell speaks and writes about finding the life worth living, joy, meaning and purpose, and the intersection of spiritual and mental health.
+Angela Williams Gorrell is an author, speaker, and consultant who writes and speaks about the life worth living, joy, meaning, purpose, and the intersection of spiritual and mental health.
 She is the author of Always On, The Gravity of Joy, and Braving Difficult Decisions: What to Do When You Don’t Know What to Do.
-Angela’s research has been highlighted in media sources such as the New York Times, the Washington Post, and NPR.
-Dr. Gorrell has taught at several schools including Yale University and Baylor University.
-She has provided thought leadership and consulting for numerous organizations including the US Army and the NBA.
-You can find her at her website www.angelagorrell.com or on instagram @angelagorrell.
+Her research has been featured in The New York Times, The Washington Post, and NPR.

 Graham Tomlin